zef-dev/convoworks-wp/readme.txt

 Right now you have to manually turn on development mode for Alexa skill.
 You can do it on the Test tab of your skill at [Amazon Alexa ASK GUI](https://developer.amazon.com/alexa/console/ask).
 After that you have to enable dev skill in your Alexa app (iOS, Android, Web).

-= May I extend my plugin with the Convoworks custom package =
+= May I extend my plugin/theme with the Convoworks custom package =

 Yes.
-Even if it is a premium.
+Even if it is a premium one.

 = Why would I create custom Convoworks package for my plugin/theme =